PandaDB: Understanding Unstructured Data in Graph Database: Data model and Semantics

-\textbf{\textit{Literal Functions}} create the unstructured property in a graph from a specific source.
-For example, \textit{BLOB.fromURL(), BLOB.fromFile() and BLOB.fromBytes()}, these functions are supplied by PandaDB. \textbf{\textit{Sub-property Extractor}} is the semantic symbol of sub-property extraction function.
-It obtains the specific sub-property value from the data item.
-The users define how to extract a specific sub-property from unstructured data. \textbf{\textit{Logical Comparison Symbol}} offers a series of symbols as Table \ref{table:logic-symbol} to support logical comparison between sub-properties.
-According to predefined rules, these symbols are considered UDFs(User Defined Function) that compare logical relationships between specified semantic information.
+\textbf{\textit{Literal Functions}} treat the unstructured property as a BLOB (short for Binary Large Object) and create the unstructured property in a graph from a specific source.
+For example, \textit{Blob.fromURL(), Blob.fromFile()} and \textit{Blob.fromBytes()}, these functions are supplied by PandaDB.

+\textbf{\textit{Sub-property Extractor}} (represented as -\textgreater) is the semantic symbol of sub-property extraction function.
+It obtains the specific sub-property value from the data item, by invoking the sub-property extraction function.
+The users define how to extract a specific sub-property from unstructured data, by binding the sup-property name with an AI model.

+\textbf{\textit{Logical Comparison Symbol}} offers a series of symbols as Table \ref{table:logic-symbol} to support logical comparison between sub-properties.
+According to predefined rules, these symbols are considered to compare logical relationships between specified semantic information.
 For example, when \textit{::} is used to compare face information, the similarity of two facial feature vectors is calculated.
+According to the definition of UDF in \cite{silberschatz2002database}, PandaDB allows users to define the semantic of operator (e.g. how to compute the similarity between two texts) in one framework, and provide one way to add new semantic symbols.
+Notice these symbols are read-only functions, data integrity would not be effected when invoking them.

-\begin{example} We give the three graph queries for Figure \ref{fig:example_graph} as following.
-Note that the native clauses of Cypher are in blue color, while the extensions of CypherPlus are in red color.
+Example~\ref{cypherplus-example} shows how the sub-property extractor and comparison symbol used in CypherPlus. \begin{example} We give the three graph queries for Figure \ref{fig:example_graph} as follows.
+Note that the extensions of CypherPlus are in red.

 \end{example}